chimwopara/chimwopara/README.md

 - 👋 Hi, I’m @chimwopara (Manuchim Richard Wopara)
 - 😄 Pronoun: him
-- 👀 I’m interested in making difficult things easy using technology
+- 👀 i am in the business of making difficult things for the greater good easy using technology.
 - 🌱 I’m currently learning the business of making apps and websites
 - 💞️ I’m looking to collaborate on product ideas
 - 📫 How to reach me chim@fromsupply.com , mrwopara/instagram.com